 Venture into downtown Dallas for a very special tea service surrounded by books in the Taschen Library inside the chic Joule Hotel.
 Once guests are seated in the lucite chairs for a communal tea, fixings are presented in tiered plates, along with a too-pretty-to-eat version of a deviled egg – the Joule Egg.
 Champagne flows freely as guests mingle.
 The Joule sources some exotic teas and rare blends and serves them in boldly colorful cups.
 Guests are even encouraged to pick up books from the shelves to browse through during tea.

 Into My Tea Garden Tearoom is an unassuming little tearoom, steps away from Historic Downtown Plano, where you will find frilly tablecloths, ornate teapots, floral china, and a nice tea menu.

 Tea at Taschen, Joule Hotel

 Learn to make French Macarons

-What is better than picnic by the Eiffel tower?
-Nothing really – although eating your weigh in macarons might help(sometimes).
+What is better than a picnic by the Eiffel tower?
+Nothing really!
+Although eating your weigh in macarons might help(sometimes).
 Macarons, the delicate almond meringue French cookies are rather finicky, you won’t be able to just bake them from a recipe you found on the internet (believe me I have tried), you can’t find it in many of the bakeries either.

-Pretend you in Provence
+Pretend you are in Provence

-Lavender Ridge Farms is located 8 miles east of Gainesville, Texas and it is a beautiful hour drive through the country side with farms and open skies that we Texans love.
-Originally a strawberry and melon farm in the 1920’s & 1930’s, Lavender Ridge Farms opened in 2006 as a lavender, cut-flower, and herb farm.
+Lavender Ridge Farms is located 8 miles east of Gainesville, Texas and it is a beautiful hour drive through the countryside with farms and open skies that we Texans love.
+Originally a strawberry and melon farm in the 1920s & 1930s, Lavender Ridge Farms opened in 2006 as a lavender, cut-flower, and herb farm.

 I wrote about Traveling the World without leaving Plano last summer, for more staycation ideas you can read it here.